nfarima/extended-recycler-adapter/README.md

 ### 2.2 Terminal (The adapter will not be attached until a terminal method is invoked)

+These methods build and attach to the RecyclerView you passed in the constructor.
+The obtained instance can then be used to control the RecyclerView using the intermediary methods.
+Calling any of the mandatory or terminal methods after invoking a terminal method will throw an exception. (this does not comply to the builder pattern entirely)

 **vertical()**

     Assigns a vertical LinearLayoutManager to the RecyclerView and builds this adapter